 Set up by my previous head chef Joe Sharratt, Naughty Piglets is is an everything you could wish for in a local: small plates, great wine, and a restaurant cooked and served by its owners.
 Slowly becoming a south London institution.

 This was the go to early 2000’s bar in Clapham, with crystal glasses and brilliant cocktails.
-Now Ollie Maskell has left my Bistro Union restaurant to re-open Lost Society on Wandsworth Road.
+Now Ollie Maskell has left my Bistro Union restaurant to re-open Lost Society on Battersea Park Road.